 After a long night’s rest, you expect to rise feeling refreshed, ready to take on the new day.
-It can be a real downer to wake up with back pain.
+It can be a real downer waking up with back pain.

 My back hurts after sleeping!
 Why?